THAILAND – Phuket and Bangkok

 Queen Sirikit Gallery.
 Four floors exhibiting the work of Thawan Duchanee (1939-2014).
 There was a lot of fashion, somewhat abstract animals and many water buffalo skulls with black horns.
 I didn’t particularly like his work.
 50 B

-In a lovely 3-story green mansion this is about King Prajadhipok (1893-1941), also Rama VII, was the seventh monarch of Siam of the Chakri dynasty.
+In a lovely 3-story green mansion this is about King Prajadhipok (1893-1941), also Rama VII, who was the seventh monarch of Siam of the Chakri dynasty.
 His reign was a turbulent time for Siam due to political and social changes during the Revolution of 1932.
 He is to date the only Siamese monarch of the Chakri Dynasty to abdicate.
 Unlikely to succeed to the throne, Prince Prajadhipok chose to pursue a military career.

 Prajadhipok lived a generally quiet life with his wife at their residence, Sukhothai Palace, next to the Chao Phraya River.
 The couple had no children.
 Prajadhipok soon found himself rising rapidly in succession to the throne, as his brothers all died within a relatively short period.
 In 1925, King Vajiravudh himself died at the age of 44.
 Prajadhipok became absolute monarch at only thirty-two crowned King of Siam on 25 February 1926.